 Dr Helena Wray

-Helena is currently working on a Nuffield-funded comparative study of the regulation of spousal migration in Europe and US.
+Helena led a Nuffield-funded comparative study of the regulation of spousal migration in Europe and US which completed in October 2013 (http://sprc.info/marriage-migration/).
 She has participated in several other research projects including the EU (FP7) funded Genderace project on multiple discrimination and IMPIC (Immigration Policies in Comparison).
-She is also working with Dr Katharine Charsley (University of Bristol) on a special issue of Men and Masculinities titled ‘The Invisible (Migrant) Man’ which follows a workshop held at Middlesex at 2011.
+She is currently collaborating with Dr Katharine Charsley (University of Bristol) on a special issue of Men and Masculinities titled ‘The Invisible (Migrant) Man’ to be published over the coming year and which emerged from a workshop held at Middlesex in 2011.

-- 'Greater than the sum of their parts: UK Supreme Court Decisions on Family Migration' Public Law (forthcoming)
+- ‘Greater than the sum of their parts: UK Supreme Court Decisions on Family Migration’ Public Law 2013 (October) 838-860.

 - 'Moulding the Migrant Family' Legal Studies 29(4) 2009 592-618.